-California Secretary for Natural Resources Wade Crowfoot and other leaders have launched the Cutting Green Tape initiative to improve permitting and funding efficiencies for ecological restoration and natural resource stewardship.
-The California Landscape Stewardship Network is supporting this effort by convening five visionary and action-oriented roundtables between December 2019 and April 2020.
+California Secretary for Natural Resources Wade Crowfoot and other leaders have launched the Cutting Green Tape initiative to improve permitting and funding efficiencies for ecological restoration and stewardship.
+The California Landscape Stewardship Network supported the Natural Resources Agency this effort by convening five visionary and action-oriented roundtables between December 2019 and April 2020.

-These meetings bring together the collective wisdom and experience of over 150 regulatory agency staff, local governments, NGOs, public and private land owners, tribes, and a range of other stakeholders.
-Together, we are creating specific recommendations for how to increase permitting effectiveness, expedite project review and approval, improve cross-jurisdictional collaboration, and more.
+These meetings brought together the collective wisdom and experience of over 150 regulatory agency staff, local governments, NGOs, public and private land owners, tribes, and a range of other stakeholders.
+Together, we created specific recommendations for how to increase permitting effectiveness, expedite project review and approval, improve cross-jurisdictional collaboration, and more.

 Why Do We Need Cutting Green Tape?